chadwickthebold/weatherapp/README.md

 ## Description

 As stated above, this project is a simple application of the OpenWeatherMap API.
 Two input boxes provide the ability to search for two cities to compare, defaulting to London and New York.
 The current weather metrics are shown below these inputs in tabular form by default.
-Two buttons in this section allow this table to toggle between current metrics and a 7-day forecast.
+Three buttons in this section allow this table to toggle between current metrics, an hourly forecast, and a daily forecast.

 The lower section displays an interactive chart which defaults to showing a forecast for the next 7-day period for temperature.
-Three buttons in this section allow toggling between temperature, atmosperic conditions (cloud cover and snow), and wind.
+Three buttons in this section allow toggling between temperature, atmosperic conditions (cloud cover, rain, and snow), and wind.
 The chart combines information from both cities.
 A control is available under the chart to control the time range for this information.
 Time permitting, this will be expanded to allow viewing of historical weather data from the past month.

 Several options for configuration are available under the gear icon in the header.
 These options include unit conversion, layout, and themeing.